This course is open for applications

 You can expect to be assessed through project work, research presentations and essays.
 You'll critique and analyse their own work and relate it to the broader context of photography and related media.

 This course is affiliated with the leading professional body for photographers in the UK and beyond, the Association of Photographers (AOP), which promotes good professional practice and protects the intellectual property rights of its member practitioners.
-Our affiliation is testament to the department's commitment to professional practice.
+Our affiliation is testament to the School's commitment to professional practice.

 Students who get work experience tend to graduate with better degrees.
 Experience also hones your skills, industry knowledge and professional network, making you a sought-after graduate.

 Find work experience assisting photographers, set designers and curators, or helping with picture desk, agency and gallery work.

 The thriving city of Bristol offers opportunities for work experience and placements.
-We have close relationships with the Martin Parr Foundation, the BBC, Spike Island, the Arnolfini, Watershed, Bristol Museums and Galleries and the M Shed, the Royal Photographic Society, IC-Visual Lab, Knowle West Media Centre, local schools and community groups.
+We have close relationships with the BBC, Spike Island, the Arnolfini, Watershed, Bristol Museums and Galleries and the M Shed, the Royal Photographic Society, IC-Visual Lab, Knowle West Media Centre, local schools and community groups.

 Our partnership with the Prince's Trust has seen students working with young people and vulnerable adults.
 This is particularly valuable for students intending to become teachers or art therapists.